exoclime/HELIOS/docs/sections/parameters.rst

 **ASTRONOMICAL PARAMETERS**

+   ``spectral model (blackbody, HDF5 data set)``

+Sets the model for the stellar irradiation.
+Simplest approach is to use a blackbody spectrum with the stellar temperature.
+For this choice no additional input is required.
+If a realistic stellar spectrum is desired, the spectrum needs to be provided in a HDF5 file with the correct format.
+A sample file is provided with the installation.
+See :doc:`structure` for more info.

+   ``path to stellar spectrum file``

+Sets the path to the HDF5 file containing the stellar spectrum.
+If "blackbody" is chosen above, this parameter is irrelevant.

    ``planet (manual, pre-defined name)``

 The planetary parameters can be either specified manually or read in from a file.
 A sample file is provided with the installation.
 See :doc:`structure` for more info.